KGP-Speedcubers/docs/events/room-booking.md

 - Submit the form to the control room in Nalanda if the booking is for any room in Nalanda Complex; otherwise, submit it to the CWISS Office.

 ## Points to be noted
-- Keep at least **2 weeks** in hand before booking a room, the process takes time.
-The booking must be done at least **7 days** prior to the day of the workshop and the procedure can take 4-5 days, excluding weekends.
 - AV Cell booking can be done 2-3 days in advance but it is still better to do it at the earliest along with room booking.
 - UPI payment is accepted while paying at the cash counter (Establishment Section, 2nd Floor, Above Raman Auditorium, Main Building).
 - Both the form for room booking and AV cell need the professor's signature; better to get it done together.